 The Bombay Stock Exchange (BSE), also known as the Stock Exchange Mumbai, is one of the oldest exchanges in all of Asia, dating back to 1875 when it was known as the Native Share and Stock Brokers Association.

-The exchange is home to about 5,477 listed companies, with a total market capitalization of around $1.52 trillion (USD) as of September 2014.
+The exchange is home to about 5,986 listed companies, with a total market capitalization of around $1.63 trillion (USD) as of July 2016.
 The BSE is also one of the busiest stock exchanges in the world, currently ranking around number six in terms of annual transactions.
-The exchange has experienced explosive growth, with a four-fold increase in trading volume over the last 15 years.
+The exchange has experienced explosive growth, with a four-fold increase in trading volume over 15 years (1998 - 2013).

 The vision of the Bombay Stock Exchange is "Emerge as the premier Indian stock exchange by establishing global benchmarks."
 This means the exchange is thinking big in terms of customer service and trading activity.
 The market has not only experienced explosive growth in terms of trading volume, but also in terms of overall return to investors.

 The BSE has averaged a 10.6% annual return when measured by Sensex, the most popular stock index in India, over the last 10 years.
 Other important indices originating from the Bombay exchange include the BSE 100, BSE 500, BSEPSU, BSEMIDCAP, BSESMLCAP, and BSEBANKEX.

 Protecting the interests of investors dealing in securities is one of the primary objectives of the exchange, which provides this additional security by ensuring remedy of grievances, whether this is against member companies or member / brokers.
 Overall guidelines for the marketplace are established by the Securities and Exchange Board of India (SEBI).